Jennifer Finch: Music

 After departing from L7, Finch wrote music and sang for her band OtherStarPeople with Xander Smith.
 OtherStarPeople completed their debut record Diamonds In The Belly Of The Dog in 1998; the group were signed with A&M Records/Interscope and the album was released in August 1999.
-Joshua Clover of Spin magazine described the OtherStarPeople record as bringing "less weight and more strangeness than Finch's old crew - it's L.A.-slick and punky-dirty".
+Joshua Clover of Spin magazine described the OtherStarPeople record as bringing "less weight and more strangeness than Finch's old crew – it's L.A. – slick and punky-dirty".

-Finch was also involved with Betty Blowtorch, appearing in the 2003 documentary film Betty Blowtorch And Her Amazing True Life Adventures.

-Finch founded the punk rock group The Shocker in Los Angeles in 2002.
-The band played dates on the Warped Tour in 2003 and 2005.
-The Shocker released Up Your Ass Tray as an EP in 2003, followed by a full-length album in 2006 on Go-Kart Records.
-Finch served as the sole songwriter and primary singer of The Shocker through 2006.
+Finch founded the punk rock group The Shocker in Los Angeles in 2002; they released Up Your Ass Tray as an EP in 2003, followed by a full-length album in 2006 on Go-Kart Records.
 In January 2011, Finch co-founded new band Sex in Progress along with Evie Evil of Evil Beaver.

-Finch produced a Ramones' tribute album Brats on the Beat for the St. Jude Children's Research Hospital.
-The album features "kid friendly" versions of Ramones' songs with guest vocals and music provided by various punk musicians.
+In 2014, L7 reformed with their classic line-up of Finch alongside Suzi Gardner, Donita Sparks, and Dee Plakas.
+The album Scatter the Rats was released on Blackheart Records on May 3, 2019, to generally favorable reviews.
+Finch wrote the song "Garbage Truck".